 Although we focus on the needs of women in the workplace, men are more than welcomed to work with us.
 Our coaching system can benefit everyone.

 We must continue to pursue our dreams and lead others to do the same.
-Helping other women become successful in their career path is my purpose.
+Helping other women take control of their career is my purpose.

 By the way, if you haven’t done so already, be sure to get your career strategy blueprint to see how you can take actionable steps to become intentional about your career path.

-Just click on the button below and you’re on your way.
+Click on the button below for your blueprint:

 *Catalyst.
 Catalyst Quick Take: Women in U.S. Management and Labor Force.
 New York: Catalyst, 2017.
 Retrieved from http://www.catalyst.org/knowledge/women-us-management-and-labor-force